2022–Ongoing

 Button detach rate

-On Button (~428 detaches against 341,898 insertions).
-Low-detach is the quality signal: designers stay in the system because components fit real workflows, not because policy forces them.
+428 detaches against 341,898 insertions.
+The quality signal: designers stay in the system because components fit real workflows.

 • 4x / −80%